Skip to Main Content

 Assistive Technology RoomPrivate study rooms

 Do you need a distraction-free place to study, or somewhere you can talk with an assistant or use speech-to-text without disturbing others?
 The UL has three bookable private study rooms: one for registered disabled students and two for general use.
-You can also contact the Libraries Accessibility Service to discuss your needs.
+You can also contact the Libraries Accessibility Service at disability@lib.cam.ac.uk to discuss your needs.

 Hand dryers in toilets